mrayson/suntans_tutorial/README.md

 It will return an error because you have not specfied the relevant inputs.
 This is next.

 ## Running a SUNTANS test case

+- Download these examples: `git clone https://github.com/mrayson/suntans_tutorial.git`
+- Navigate to the `tidal_front` example: `cd suntans_tutorial/tidal_front`
+- Edit the Makefile.
+Point the first line to the `suntans/main` folder

 ---